quiverteam/quiver-runtime/README.md

 To restore your shell to the previous state, source `restore.sh`, and probably your bashrc again.

+### Rolling your own

+The scripts for building the runtime are pretty portable, though a bit odd.
+You can roll your own custom runtime by editing `packages.txt` and `make-runtime.sh`.
+In the future this will be made easier.

 ### Notes

 This is pretty new, so it'll need a lot of tweaks.